TJJanus/TJJanus/README.md

 🌱 &nbsp;I'm on track for learning more about React and MongoDB\
 ✍️ &nbsp;In my free time, I play video games, hockey, golf and develop my own sites.\
 ✉️ &nbsp;You can shoot me an email at TJJanus1@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Resume](https://resume.creddle.io/resume/3nla5fhtgbw) for more details about me.
+🏒 &nbsp; I am the Co-Founder of the [National Ball Hockey League](http://thenbhl.com/) 📄 &nbsp;Please have a look at my [Resume](https://resume.creddle.io/resume/3nla5fhtgbw) for more details about me.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>